Edinburgh-Genome-Foundry/BandWagon/README.rst

 Bandwagon (full documentation `here
 <http://edinburgh-genome-foundry.github.io/BandWagon/>`_) is a Python library to predict and plot migration patterns
 from DNA digestions.
-It supports hundreds of different enzymes (thanks to BioPython), single- and multiple-enzymes digestions, and custom ladders.
+It supports hundreds of different enzymes (thanks to BioPython), single- and multiple-enzyme digestions, and custom ladders.

 It uses Matplotlib to produce plots like this one: